 Event organisers, promoters and sponsors incur expenses prior to an event for deposits and upfront costs.
 They cannot afford for an unpredictable event beyond their control to cause the event to be postponed, cancelled or relocated.
 However, there are a number of situations that can result in this happening, from adverse weather, to physical damage to the venue or issues with access to the venue, non-appearance of artists or speakers, failure of electrical supply, strikes and late arrival of essential items.

-Cancellation and Abandonment Insurance may cover organisers, promoters, sponsors and venue owners for costs & expenses as well as loss of profit, as a result of an unpredictable event.
+Cancellation and Abandonment Insurance may cover organisers, promoters, sponsors and venue owners for costs and expenses as well as loss of profit, as a result of an unpredictable event.
 Events that can be covered include:

 - Indoor and Outdoor Sporting Events